 Sub Bass Drop Designing

-First step would be to place Massive by Native Instruments on a newly created MIDI channel within Lumit.
+The first step would be to place Massive by Native Instruments on a newly created MIDI channel within SoundBridge.
 After that, I will write just one long note in the midi editor window.

 ~Clean Sinus Signal

 Now let’s move to the Envelope one section.
 I will drag and drop the cursor icon to the SC slot in the left corner of Oscillator 1 section.
 After that, let’s push down the value of it to let’s say, – 36.00.
 This is because we want the pitch of our sound to drop instead to rise.
 Moving forward, we can tweak the Attack knob on the Envelope 1 section and the attack will actually determine how long the drop will last.

 Lastly, to spice it up let us process the sound with some reverb and distortion to make the sub-bass drop more obvious.
 In the end, let’s hear the fully processed sound.